 Visiting hours are from 11 a.m. to 8:30 p.m. daily.
 Visits from loved ones can be comforting when you are hospitalized.
 For this reason the hospital staff members make every effort to provide an environment conducive to the needs of both patients and visitors.
 Because certain types of high-risk patients may be more prone to acquire infectious diseases than other patients, visitors are restricted by age in certain clinical areas of the hospital.
 No visitors under 16 years of age will be admitted into the hospital.
-Visitors under 16 are to wait in the lobby areas accompanied by an adult, or they are to go home.
+Visitors under 16 are to wait in the lobby areas accompanied by an adult.

 Due to flu season the hospital has revised our Visitation policy to reflect the following:

 - If you have a productive or persistant cough, please see the front desk attendant about a protective mask before entering the hospital.

 - Proceed immediately to the Emergency Room, or obtain other medical care if you are suffering from:

 - Difficulty breathing

 - Purple of blue discoloration of the lips

 - Dehydration (dizziness when standing; absence of urination; for infants, lack of tears when crying)

 The Facts About Ebola